irllabs/ml-lib/BUILD.md

 ## Mac OS X
 - Open build/macosx/ml.xcworkspace
 - Select the scheme "BUILD ALL MAX" or "BUILD ALL PD"
+- Change the build system to "Legacy Build System" from File → Workspace Settings... → Build System
 - Type cmd-B to build

 ## Linux